The Sack of Milan

 Historical Context

 The arrival of Attila's forces at Milan in 452 CE marked a critical moment in the Western Roman Empire's terminal decline.
-Just two decades earlier, Milan had served as the de facto capital of the Western Empire, its strategic location and robust defenses making it an ideal administrative center.
+Just two decades earlier, Milan had served as the de facto capital of the Western Empire, its strategic location and strong defenses making it an ideal administrative center.
 The city's wealth came from its position as a crucial trading hub between Italy and the northern provinces, with its workshops producing everything from fine textiles to military equipment.

 The defense of northern Italy had been severely compromised by decades of military cutbacks and political instability.
 Many of the best troops had been withdrawn to protect Rome itself, leaving cities like Milan to rely primarily on local militias and hastily assembled forces.